Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Discussion

+A useful intuition is that the two bases recover partially complementary features of the reconstructed field.
+When the two single models have comparable accuracy on a given configuration the second basis tends to contribute non-trivially in regions where the first basis is weak, so a near-equal blend ($w^* \approx 0.5$) closes a larger fraction of the residual error.
+When one single model is already much better than the other, the second basis can still help, but the room left to gain is smaller and $w^*$ shifts accordingly.
+We do not have a closed-form prediction for $w^*$ in advance of the cross-validation; the present data is consistent with $w^*$ shifting in the direction of the better single model, but a single-seed campaign on two problems is not enough to make this prediction quantitative.

+Figure~\ref{fig:weight_optimization_all} shows the MSE-versus-$w$ sweep on a validation set for each of the seven (problem, geometry/IC) pairs reported in this paper.
+The location of $w^*$ moves with the relative single-model performance: pairs in which WHNO and FNO are close on the validation MSE (heat axis-aligned, rotated, circle, and Burgers oblique) have $w^*$ near $0.5$; pairs in which WHNO has a clear single-model edge (Burgers smooth, Burgers block-IC, heat Voronoi) have $w^*$ shifted toward WHNO.

 WHNO, FNO, and their ensembles all have $O(n \log n)$ computational complexity.
-The Fast Walsh-Hadamard Transform matches FFT efficiency, so WHNO's accuracy gains come at no extra cost.
-Ensembles require two forward passes (WHNO+FNO) at inference time, doubling inference cost but needing no additional training.
-For applications that prioritise accuracy over speed, this 2$\times$ inference cost trades off well against 35\% error reduction.
+The Fast Walsh-Hadamard Transform matches FFT efficiency, so WHNO has the same per-pass cost as FNO.
+Ensembles require two forward passes (WHNO+FNO) at inference time, doubling inference cost relative to a single model but requiring no additional training.
 Practical deployment can cache both model predictions for multiple downstream analyses.

-Our findings across three applications (Darcy, heat conduction, Burgers equation) suggest when to use each approach.
-WHNO alone is appropriate when discontinuous coefficients dominate (binary permeability, sharp conductivity contrasts), computational budget is tight (single model inference required), or training resources are limited (ensemble requires training two models).
-WHNO+FNO ensemble is appropriate when maximum accuracy is critical (35\% MSE reduction justifies 2$\times$ inference cost), solutions contain both discontinuous and smooth features, or robustness across diverse test cases is important (ensembles reduce error variance).
-FNO alone is appropriate when coefficients are smooth and continuous (Gaussian random fields), problems lack sharp interfaces, or established FNO implementations are already deployed.
+Our findings on heat conduction and the Burgers equation suggest when to use each approach.
+WHNO alone is appropriate when the coefficients are predominantly discontinuous (binary permeability, sharp conductivity contrasts), when only a single forward pass can be afforded at inference, or when training two models is not practical.
+The WHNO+FNO ensemble is appropriate when the application can tolerate the doubled inference cost, when both discontinuous and smooth structure are present, and when a held-out validation set is available for fitting $w^*$.
+FNO alone is appropriate when the coefficients are smooth and continuous, when problems lack sharp interfaces, or when an FNO implementation is already deployed.

-The ensemble weight $w$ can be tuned via cross-validation; values near 0.5--0.6 work well for discontinuous problems.

-Our work supports two principles for neural operator design.
-First, spectral basis choice matters: matching the basis to problem structure (Walsh-Hadamard for discontinuities, Fourier for smooth variations) gives accuracy improvements at zero computational cost.
-Second, ensemble complementarity appears systematic: the 35\% error reduction seen consistently across heat conduction and Burgers equation suggests that weighted combinations of complementary spectral representations can improve neural operator performance beyond problem-specific tuning.